suit-wg/suit-report/draft-ietf-suit-report.md

 be taken to ensure that this does not leak information and that the principle of least privilege is respected.
 For example, in an EAT-based attestation workflow, the Verifier often will not need the full SUIT Report.
-Similarly, the Relying Party may also not need the SUIT Report.
+Similarly, the Relying Party may also not need the SUIT_Report.
-In this case, the SUIT Report MUST be encrypted even if the EAT token that contains it is also encrypted.
+In this case, the SUIT_Report MUST be encrypted even if the EAT token that contains it is also encrypted.

 In contrast, however, there are scenarios where the EAT Verifier consumes the SUIT report and translates it into one or more other EAT claims.
 For example, a SUIT report that shows a particular digest was matched using an suit-condition-image can be translated into a EAT measres (Measurement Results) claim.
-In this scenario, the
+In this scenario, the Verifier must have access to the full SUIT_Report.

 #  Acknowledgements